TL;DR

 Nine of Ten Largest Hong Kong Office Transactions Were Owner-Occupier Purchases

 Nine of the ten largest office transactions recorded in Hong Kong's commercial property market during the most recent cycle involved tenants purchasing assets for their own use — a striking data point that redefines who is actively buying in one of Asia's most closely watched office markets.
-This owner-occupier dominance signals a fundamental shift in transaction behaviour, with pure investment buyers largely sidelined by elevated financing costs and compressed yields, while corporates with strong balance sheets move decisively to lock in space at prices not seen in over a decade.
+This owner-occupier dominance signals a fundamental shift in transaction behaviour, with pure allocation buyers largely sidelined by elevated financing costs and compressed benefits, while corporates with strong balance sheets move decisively to lock in space at prices not seen in over a decade.
 The trend reflects both opportunistic capital deployment and a structural response to rental uncertainty, as businesses seek to eliminate lease renewal risk in a market where supply continues to grow.

 • Owner-occupier share of top 10 deals: 90%